Carma-Public/swagger-jaxrs-doclet/README.md

 This was originally forked from [Ryan Kennedy's original doclet](https://github.com/ryankennedy/swagger-jaxrs-doclet) to add support for swagger 1.2 and has moved on considerably from it.

+**This fork is no longer actively maintained.
+Please switch to https://github.com/conorroche/swagger-doclet.**

 This is used as a basis for the [Carma API Reference](https://api-dev.car.ma/apidoc/ref/index.html) which is a good working example of the Swagger UI being used for a large API.

 #####Note you can win [$1,000,000](http://carmacarpool.com/prize) using the Carma API!